transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 3. **Quantum evidence suggests broader applicability**
    - Quantum phenomena display properties analogous to The Gap (uncertainty, observer effects, wave/particle duality)
-   - This suggests the half-existent topology concept may extend to physical reality itself
+   - This suggests the half-existent liminal topology concept may extend to physical reality itself
    - However, our framework doesn't depend on this extension - it stands on the necessity at the experiential level

 As such, references to "reality" in this paper, relate not to any fundamental level of reality, but rather, to whichever level of reality happens to have The Gap, at which point, the transimmanence framework "boots up".